 Are you seeing problems with your tree and wondering: “what’s wrong with my Chinese pistache?”
 Start to figure it out by evaluating the cultural care you are giving the tree.

 A healthy, established Chinese pistache will be lush with green leaves until summer’s end.
-At that point, the foliage turns yellow, red or orange
+At that point, the foliage turns yellow, red, or orange in a stunning autumn display.
+Did your tree drop leaves early, or do you see other Chinese pistache problems like yellowing or drying leaves before fall?
+These issues can be caused by anything from transplant adjustment to cultural issues to pests and diseases.

 Chinese Pistache Problems